An Elephant Escape

 lot of wildlife, including a close (enough) encounter with a guar, or wild jungle bison.

 It was a real treat to stay at Dubare Elephant Camp and Elephant Valley, both of which were great learning experiences.
 We are already looking forward to our next visit and have been seriously inspired to learn more about

 Anil stops at a roadside temple to pay respects to Ganesh, the elephant-headed Hindu god.

 Jungle Lodges & Resorts Ltd. was established in 1980 and has since won rare accolades, including the Government of India Award for Excellence for eco-friendly tourism.
 It maintains several

 wildlife areas and offers varying levels of accommodation (some are world class).
 Contact: Jungle Lodges & Resorts, 2nd Fl., Shrungar Shopping Centre M.G.
 Rd., Bangalore-560 001, Karnataka India; email@example.com, www.junglelodges.com.

 Eco-Friendly Places to stay in India

 For other eco-friendly places to stay in India, consult the Travel Wisely website (www.travel-wisely.com/eco-lodges/thedune.htm),

 which helps make travelers aware of various conservation projects, eco-friendly travel packages, and beautiful places that are worth preserving.

-Sanctuary Magazine (www.sanctuaryasia.com) is a good resource for learning more about India’s wildlife; it also publishes a kid’s
+Call of the Wild Sanctuary Asia is a good resource for learning more about Asia's and India’s wildlife.

 The World Land Trust is working with the Wildlife Trust of India to create a network of forest corridors to enable India’s elephants to move safely between protected areas and